Gottlob Müller

 Gottlob Müller (17 March 1895 – 28 April 1945) was a decorated general in the Luftwaffe of Nazi Germany during World War II.
-He was a recipient of the Knight's Cross of the Iron Cross which was awarded to recognise extreme battlefield bravery or successful military leadership.
+He was a recipient of the Knight's Cross of the Iron Cross which was awarded to recognise battlefield bravery or successful military leadership.
 Müller was killed during the Battle of Berlin, in the fighting for the Gatow airfield.